yxlao/camtools/docs/api.rst

    api/project
    api/raycast
    api/render
+   api/sanity
    api/solver
    api/transform
+   api/util

 ..
-Not included in the docs website:
+To be included in the docs website in the future:
 ..    api/artifact
 ..    api/colmap
-..    api/sanity
-..    api/util